dickytrianza/dickytrianza.github.io/_posts/belajar-rooting-avds-menggunakan-magisk/2024-08-2024-belajar-rooting-avds-menggunakan-magisk.md

 title: Belajar Rooting AVD Devices Menggunakan Magisk
 date: 2024-08-19 15:00:00 +07:00
 modified: 2024-08-19 15:00:00 +07:00
-tags: [hackthebox, linux, boot2root, rce]
+tags: [rooting, mobile, magisk, pentest]
 description: All the services are free, a source code this site placed on github repository and intergration with netlify service, another service that you can use is github page for hosting your own static site.
 ---